quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 instruction types or can be logged via other events (e.g., http.stream_type_set)

-# General error, warning and debugging definitions
+# Generic events and Simulation indicators

-## error
+## generic

+The main goal of the events in this category is to allow implementations to fully replace their existing text-based logging by qlog.
+This is done by providing events to log generic strings for typical well-known logging levels (error, warning, info, debug, verbose).

 ### connection_error
 Importance: Core

 Logged when there is a connection error.
-Can be inferred from a CONNECTION_CLOSE frame, but one might refrain from sending a long string in that frame, while logging it here.
+Can typically be inferred from a CONNECTION_CLOSE frame, but one might refrain from sending a long string or many details in that frame, while logging it here.
+Alternatively, some implementations do not want to leak the actual error to the outside in CONNECTION_CLOSE.

 Data:

 ~~~~
 {
     code?:TransportError | CryptoError | uint32,
-    description?:string
+    message?:string
 }
 ~~~~